jochmoran/MyCsvReader/README.md

 **Changes to This Privacy Policy**

-I may update our Privacy Policy from time to time.
+This Privacy Policy may require an update from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+We will notify you of any changes by posting the new Privacy Policy on this github page.

 This policy is effective as of 2020-10-07

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at jochmoran@gmail.com.
+If you have any questions or suggestions about the Privacy Policy, please feel free to send email at jochmoran@gmail.com.